Determining What Constitutes Taxable Compensation

-Are Gifts, Awards, Prizes, and Business Expense Reimbursements Taxable Wages?
+Some Gifts, Awards, Prizes, and Business Expense Reimbursements Are Taxable Wages

 Based on the employee-employer relationship, most gifts that you give to your employees are presumed to be compensatory in nature.
 What this means is that unless you can show that a gift is connected with an event that's totally unrelated to your business (for example, you attend an employee's wedding), gifts to your employees are considered taxable wages for payroll tax purposes.

 Gifts of property are treated no differently from monetary gifts.

 There is an exception to the rule during the Christmas holiday season.
 Christmas gifts are not considered taxable wages only if the gifts are items of property having nominal value (for example, a turkey or a ham).
 However, this exception is limited to property and does not apply to gifts of cash, no matter how nominal.

 Payroll Tax Obligations for Performance-Related Awards and Prizes

 Employee prizes and awards are generally considered taxable wages, on the theory that you present them in return for an employee's performance or services.

 However, there is an exception from the general rule.
 There are three limited circumstances under which you may be relieved from payroll tax obligations on noncash awards:

 - Employee achievement awards of tangible personal property that are awarded to an employee because of the employee's length of service (including retirement), productivity, or safety achievement, made under a written plan that does not discriminate in favor of highly compensated employees, and which average $400 or less during the year, are not taxable wages.
 They are considered "qualified" plan awards.